tauthethirtythird/io_qp2_rule_kor/readme.md

 > In this mode `garbage messiness` is only decided by Fatigue, original systems are completely ignored
 > After receiving “disable reviving” buff, revival tasks are locked to the impossible X rank task

+### PENTR.IO (The Fool)

+> A journey of one thousand six hundred fifty meters starts with a single step.

+ Exclusive to 2025 April Fools event, free to play for a week

+ - Pentominoes
+ - ASC-DX rotation system (same idea as ASC, but range expanded from ±2 to ±3)
+ - Garbo's personally drawn monochromatic sketch background
+ - If【Duo】is also enabled, revive tasks will become a “Clear 4*revive difficulty lines”
+ - When activating every mod (except for【Duo】), mod combination name is “WHY”

+ ### PENTR.IO+ (A Fool's Errand)

+ > You'll never escape who you are.

+ 2025 April Fools event similarly to【PENTR.IO】, requires climbing 2500m with【PENTR.IO】to unlock

+ -【PENTR.IO】's base but changed to hexominoes

 ## Tarot Card basic summary

 | Upright name | Effect summary | Reversed name | Effect summary (includes upright effects) |